towolf/towolf.github.com/docs/PsychDocumentation/SyncTrouble.markdown

 interval, then the calibration is aborted and repeated for up to three times.
-Failure to get a valid measurement during up to three calibration runs is indicating massive timing problems or the inability of the gfx\-hardware to properly synchronize buffer swaps to the vertical retrace.
+Failure to get a valid measurement during up to three calibration runs is indicating massive timing problems or the inability of the gfx-hardware to properly synchronize buffer swaps to the vertical retrace.
 This leads to abortion with the "SYNCHRONIZATION FAILURE" error message.
-Assuming that this calibration loop did provide a valid mean measurement of monitor refresh, the value is checked against the value reported by the operating system and \- on MacOS\-X \- against the result of an independent measurement loop that uses direct queries of rasterbeam positions to measure the monitor refresh interval.
-Only if all available measurements yield similar results, the test is finally rated as PASSED, Psychtoolbox continues execution and the computed monitor refresh interval is used internally for all built\-in timing checks and for properly timed stimulus presentation.
+Assuming that this calibration loop did provide a valid mean measurement of monitor refresh, the value is checked against the value reported by the operating system and - on MacOS-X - against the result of an independent measurement loop that uses direct queries of rasterbeam positions to measure the monitor refresh interval.
+Only if all available measurements yield similar results, the test is finally rated as PASSED, Psychtoolbox continues execution and the computed monitor refresh interval is used internally for all built-in timing checks and for properly timed stimulus presentation.

 # REASONS FOR FAILING THE SYNC TESTS AND HOW TO FIX THEM: